yxuco/fabric-operation/az/README.md

 ```
 az login
 ```
-Enter your account info in a pop-up window.
+Enter your account info in a pop-up browser window.
 Note that you may lookup your account details by using the [Azure Portal](https://portal.azure.com), although it is not absolutely necessary since we use only `Azure CLI` scripts.

 ## Start AKS cluster
 Create and start the AKS cluster with all defaults: